krakel/debian-installation/README.md

   chown -R $SUDO_USER:$SUDO_USER /media/data
 ```

-Now you shoud reboot your system.
+Now you should reboot your system.

 ### Network Bridging
 The best choise for network connection from a virtual machine to the internet gets a network bridge.
-I follow the guide based in this video:
+I follow the guide based in this video.

 [Network Bridging for Virtual Machine Manager](https://www.youtube.com/watch?v=rSxK_08LSZw)

 It was demonstrated on a Fedora distibution but works very well on Debian.

 ## Gaming